chakki-works/Japanese-Company-Lexicon/README.md

-## JCL Generation Process
+## JCLdic Generation Process

-Instead of downloading the data, you can even build the JCL lexicon from scratch by following the below instructions.
+Instead of downloading the data, you can even build the JCLdic from scratch by following the below instructions.

 ### Data Preparation